How to build a solid Google Analytics measurement plan [Step by step + free template]

-In this post I’m going to show you how to design an efficient analytics measurement and technical plan to help you:
+Throughout this post, you’re going to find out how to design an efficient analytics measurement and technical plan so you can:

-- Correctly INTEGRATE additional analytics implementations (without breaking existing analytics setups)
+- Correctly integrate additional analytics implementations (without breaking your existing setups)

-- Save TIME spent in communication when working with new analytics hires.
+- Save precious time that’s usually wasted in unnecessary back and forth communication when working with new analytics hires.

-Let’s say you’re a software company and your objective is to increase revenue and grow your customer base.
-From these two we can derive the measurable metrics:
+Let’s say you’re a software company.
+Your objectives are to increase revenue and grow your customer base.
+Based on these, we can derive the following measurable metrics: